contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/04_automate/04_generate-test-reports.md

-When you run your tests, you sometimes want to preserve a trace of their results.
+When running your API tests, you may want to preserve a trace of their results.
 That's why Restlet provides a few ways to generate printable test reports - in HTML or PDF.

 <a class="anchor" name="from-the-chrome-extension"></a>
-## From the Chrome extension
+## From the Google Chrome Extension

 When you have run a project/service/scenario in Restlet Client, you just need to open it and click on the button `Print`.